DanWahlin/Angular-BareBones/README.md

 # Angular 2 and TypeScript Bare Bones Project

-This is an Angular 2 starter project that has the npm modules, scripts, folders, and routing in place to make getting started with an Angular 2 project easy!
+The Bare Bones project is an Angular 2 starter project that has the npm modules, configuration, scripts, folders and routing in place to make getting started with an Angular 2 project easy!

 Here's what is in the project:

+* Angular 2 scripts and TypeScript configuration are ready to go
-* Angular 2 bootstrapper
+* Angular 2 bootstrapper wired up to the app component
-* App component
+* App component with basic routing applied
 * Homepage component
 * A single "feature" component (represents a custom feature your app would have)
-* A simple data service
+* A simple data service to provide data and show dependency injection
 * Routing between the homepage and the "feature"
 * Bootstrap for CSS
+* live-server used to launch the site and reload it as you make changes

-The rest is up to you!
+It's a minimal app intended to get you up and running quickly so the rest is up to you!

 If you're using VS Code, install my [Angular 2 code snippets](http://codewithdan.com/2016/03/19/angular-2-typescript-and-html-snippets-for-vs-code) to simplify the process of writing Angular 2 code.
 The code snippets make it easy